The hack is back: Democrat alleges 'sophisticated' effort to infiltrate his congressional campaign

 Keirstead said he hired two cybersecurity firms — one for his campaign and one for his company — but neither could identify the source of the hack.
 The FBI has an open investigation, Keirstead said, but have not offered him any "firm conclusions."

-Keirstead said he believes it could be Russian intelligence agencies because of their efforts to influence the 2016 campaign and the fact that the hacks concluded when he lost the primary in June.
+Keirstead said he believes it could be Russian intelligence agencies because of their efforts to influence the 2016 campaign and the fact that the hacks ended when he lost the primary in June.

 "People deserve to know that hacking into politics is not over.
 It didn't end in 2016 with Trump and Clinton.
 It's very active; it's a very robust operation that’s happening now."

-The hack comes as U.S. intelligence agencies warn of the growing and serious threat cyber attacks pose the U.S., particularly from Russia.
+The hack comes as U.S. intelligence agencies warn of the growing and serious threat cyberattacks, particularly from Russia, post to the U.S.

-The hacks on Keirstead's campaign and company began in August 2017 with a spear-phishing attack on the then-candidate's email.
-Spear-phishing attacks are a common technique where hackers sent a fake email that successfully trick the candidate into allowing hackers access to the email.
+The hacks on Keirstead's campaign and company began in August 2017 with a spear-phishing attack on his email.
+Spear-phishing attacks are a common technique in which hackers send fake email to try to trick recipients into allowing access to email.

 Keirstead said he changed his passwords promptly; the hacks later advanced to brute-force attacks on his campaign website, and eventually other attacks where hackers impersonated him and sought to obtain money and passwords from his staff.